 With a CRM platform, most of these activities can be automated.
 It reduces the load of data entry or other repetitive tasks on employees, freeing up their time for more valuable work.

 When employees have aides and tools to ease their load and streamline their workflows, they can contribute more to the business.
 As a result, employees feel valued and job satisfaction is bound to improve.

 What Are the Criteria and Features to Look For When Choosing a CRM for Startups?

-When choosing the best CRM for startups, there are certain criteria you should be focusing on.
+When choosing the best and a free CRM for startups, there are certain criteria you should be focusing on.
 While most CRM software will have more or less the same basic features for businesses of all sizes, startups need some specific features that make the CRM more useful for them.

 Here are some key features that all the best CRMs for startups should have.

 For a startup, the first concern is scalability.
 Every startup has an ambition of growing big, and they usually do.
 In a few years, you will have many more customers, many more leads, and a lot more data to deal with.
 The CRM software you choose has to be able to handle this growth.
 You cannot afford to keep switching from one CRM software to another every few years.